Head of Research

 Post-Doctoral Scientist, LUXEM

-Charlie received a B.A. in Physics from the University of Colorado at Boulder in 2011, where he worked in the lab of Prof. Steve Cundiff studying nonlinear interactions between matter and ultrashort laser pulses.
+Charlie received a B.Sc. in Physics from the University of Colorado at Boulder in 2011, where he worked in the lab of Prof. Steve Cundiff studying nonlinear interactions between matter and ultrashort laser pulses.
 He then obtained his M.Sc.
-(2017) and PhD.
+(2017) and Ph.D.
 (2020) in Physics from the University of Colorado at Boulder.
 During his graduate work, Charlie worked in the Kapteyn-Murnane Group at JILA and studied computational imaging methods using coherent soft X-ray and EUV light sources.
 He specialized in the design and development of tabletop nano-imaging systems using ptychography coherent diffractive imaging with a high harmonic generation, laser-like source.
 Moreover, he was a part of a team that demonstrated the first sub-wavelength resolution image taken with an EUV source, first full-field stroboscopic imaging of a nanosystem with an EUV source, and novel experimental configurations to improve the throughput of ptychography coherent diffractive imaging.
 In 2021, Charlie joined LUXEM to study the relationship between structure and function of functionalized nanomaterials at ultrafast timescales.
 He was awarded the prestigious Marie Skłodowska-Curie Postdoctoral Fellowship to carry out the project DECIPHER at LUXEM, which he completed in 2023.
 He leveraged his expertise in computational imaging system design and algorithm development to create novel correlative approaches using both electron and X-ray scatterometry and imaging.

 Oliviero Cannelli, Ph.D. in Physics